dsteelma-umd/redcap-data-purge/README.md

 13) Log in to the RedCap server.

-14) On the RedCap database server, switch to the "db" service account.
+14) On the RedCap server, switch to the "redcap" service account.

-15) As the "db" service account user, run the following commands to create a "tar" archive of all the files in the "/tmp/file_list.txt" file:
+15) As the "redcap" service account user, run the following commands to create a "tar" archive of all the files in the "/tmp/file_list.txt" file:

 ```